botre/anki-decks/src/computer-science.md

 Way of executing computer code that involves compilation during execution of a program (at run time) rather than before execution.

+## Allocate

+To reserve a block of memory for use by a particular running program.

+## Coercion

+To automatically convert a value to another type or subtype so that an operation involving it will work.

+## Pointer

+The actual address in memory where something is stored.
+Usually displayed in hexadecimal notation.